Gaming monitors are often overlooked when talking about the most essential gaming gear.

 There is a little backlight bleeding present, but that is mostly an issue if you watch movies/series on your PC monitor.
 We also feel that even then, it is not a deal breaker.

-The screen split mode is excellent for anyone who likes to multitask at their computer.
+The split screen mode is excellent for anyone who likes to multitask at their computer.
 Allowing you to split the screen up into 2 regular sized images, as if you had 2 monitors or you can choose to use 2 PCs with the once monitor.
 Which may sound bad, but the 21:9 ultrawide make it feel quite natural.
 Although it is sometimes annoying to get this feature to work properly.

 A decent game mode option is also available, which adjust the colors to be more fitting for a gaming environment.
-While it is not the best game mode we have seen, it really does make a difference in making your graphics look better and more fluent.
+While it is not the best game mode we have seen, it does make a difference in making your graphics look better and more fluent.

 Easy to use and very intuitive on-screen controls.